-Ineligible Activities
+2.5 Ineligible Activities

-Mortgage payoffs

-SBA home/business loan payoffs

-Funding for detached structures such as garages, sheds, or accessory dwelling units

-Funding for portions of, or an entire property designated as a rental unit

-Funding for Second Homes

-Compensation payments

-Partial or incomplete Rehabilitation or Reconstruction of properties

-Repair or replacement of personal property or building contents

-Repair or replacement of luxury or non-critical items, such as swimming pools and security systems

-Landscaping packages outside of local code

-Additional decks, patios or covered or enclosed porches more than entry and egress requirements

-Reconstruction or rehabilitation activities for homeowners that do not comply with the required environmental stop-work order

-Reconstruction or Rehabilitation activities for homeowners in Solution 2 that are living in their partially reconstructed home without a Certificate of Occupancy issued by their local building department.

-Any activities that do not comply with local, state, and federal laws or regulations.
+The following activities are ineligible and CDBG-DR grant funds cannot be used for any portion:

+- Mortgage payoffs. - Payments to SBA home/business loan. - Funding for detached structures such as garages, sheds, or accessory dwelling units. - Funding for portions of, or an entire property designated as a rental unit. - Funding for second homes. - Compensation payments. - Partial or incomplete rehabilitation or reconstruction of properties. - Repair or replacement of personal property or building contents. - Repair or replacement of luxury or non-critical items, such as swimming pools and security systems. - Landscaping packages outside of local code and Wildfire Prepared Home designation requirements. - Additional decks, patios or covered or enclosed porches more than entry and egress requirements. - Reconstruction or rehabilitation activities for homeowners that do not comply with the required environmental stop-work order as described in Section 7 herein. - Any activities that do not comply with local, state, and federal laws or regulations.

+Assistance is not available for homeowners whose home was in a flood hazard zone, previously received federal flood disaster assistance and failed to maintain the required flood insurance.

-3.6 Eligible Counties
+2.6 Eligible Counties

-To be eligible for the Program, properties must be located within a HUD- or State-Identified Most Impacted and Distresses (MID) county.
-These are counties that received the greatest impact from these disasters and are shown in the table below:
+To be eligible for the Program, properties must be located within one of the HUD-designated Most Impacted and Distressed (MID) counties shown in the table below: